shlomi1993/math-expressions/README.md

 This implementation is based on **Object-Oriented priniples** and **Composite/Interpreter Design-Pattern**.

+## The Project

-## The ProjectThis project is devided to three main parts:
+This project is devided to three main parts:

 ### Part 1 -- Mathematical Expressions